gigavinyl/pern-starter/README.md

 Index.js simply does client side rendering using the data provided from `window.__INITIAL_STATE__`.

-## Roadmap
-- [ ] Add Security measures like CSRF etc.
-- [ ] Add Auth flow and handle sessions.
-- [ ] Add option to generate controllers and models through [CLI](https://github.com/Hashnode/mern-cli).
-(Basically anything that reduces writing boilerplate code)

 ## License
-MERN is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+PERN is released under the [MIT License](http://www.opensource.org/licenses/MIT).